Jonathan Barnet

-Jonathan Barnet (1677/78 – 1745) was an English privateer in the Caribbean, best known for capturing pirates John Rackham, Anne Bonny, and Mary Read.
+Jonathan Barnet (1677/78 – 1744) was an English privateer in the Caribbean, best known for capturing pirates John Rackham, Anne Bonny, and Mary Read.
 The Assembly of the Colony of Jamaica gave him a financial reward and a large estate in the parish of St James, where enslaved Africans worked.

 Privateer

 Barnet's privateering career began as early as 1712, during the War of Spanish Succession.
 English merchant Nathaniel Uring recorded a "Capt Barnet" around Jamaica in July of 1712, fighting Spanish vessels.

 Lord Archibald Hamilton, Governor of Jamaica, commissioned ten privateers in late 1715 and charged them with hunting pirates.
-Among them was Barnet, who sailed out in his 90-ton snow Tyger.
-(Note: Barnet's ship is often referred to as the "Snow Tiger" or "Snow-tyger".
-In reality the ship's name was simply Tyger; "snow" was a name for a particular type of two-masted ship, similar to a brig.)
+Among them was Barnet, who sailed out in a 90-ton snow called Tyger.
+(Note: Barnet's ship early in his cateer is often referred to as the "Snow Tiger" or "Snow-tyger".
+In reality the ship's name was simply Tyger; a "snow" was a name for a particular type of two-masted ship, similar to a brig.)

 The Tyger's owners and Barnet posted bond before he sailed.
 Barnet's six-month commission was periodically renewed by Hamilton and succeeding Governors.
 Hamilton gave Barnet specific instructions on which flag to fly, on keeping a journal, and where to bring captured prize ships for confirmation, as well as a warning: "You are not on any pretence to committ any acts of hostility, on any of H.M. allies, neuters, friends or subjects."

 Barnet immediately joined the other privateers in raiding the wrecks of the 1715 Spanish Treasure Fleet.
 Jamaican Deputy Secretary Samuel Page initially blamed Barnet's actions on the sloop Barsheba captained by Henry Jennings, spurring a Spanish emissary to make an angry visit to Jamaica demanding action against the privateers.
 The Tyger's owners included Daniel Axtell, who also held shares of the privateer (and later pirate) vessels commanded by Leigh Ashworth, James Carnegie, and Samuel Liddell, all of which looted the Spanish wrecks as well.
 After Barnet's raids came to light, Page was removed from office for consorting with pirates.
 Governor Hamilton himself was also recalled to England, replaced by Peter Heywood.

 Governor Heywood would later fume against the rogue privateers who antagonized the Spanish under the flimsy pretense of privateering, remarking, "had not Co [sic] been granted which were given out on pretext of suppressing pyracys, these unhappy disorders had not been committed: and what was said to Jonathan Barnet (as will appear from his deposition) was too great an encouragement to be given to those sort of people."